blueriq/blueriq-material/src/theme/THEMING.md

 2. Create an `index.scss` file in the theme-root
 3. Import components from Blueriq in your `index.scss` if no override is necessary, example: `@import '../blueriq/components/datetimepicker';`
 4. Change references inside `angular.json` from `src/theme/blueriq` to your theme-name
-5. Select or create Material palettes acording to your branding guidelines.
+5. Select or create Material palettes according to your branding guidelines.
 See http://mcg.mbitson.com/ for an easy Material palette creator and implement it in your theme
 6. Implement your branding guidelines in the newly created theme directory
 7. Edit `page.component.html` to create a custom header and footer